Experience thrilling dragon boat racing and nighttime nature adventures as Okinawa goes from spring to summer

-Located in the Tsuboya pottery district of central Naha, the Tsuboya Pottery Museum provides a window into the local pottery culture with displays on its history and techniques.
+Located in the Tsuboya pottery district of central Naha, the Naha Municipal Tsuboya pottery Museum provides a window into the local pottery culture with displays on its history and techniques.
 There is even a full-size display of a traditional Okinawan house that shows how the pottery was utilized in the home.

 Events in May